IRH Fellowships

 The Institute for Research in the Humanities serves as a residency site for SSHRC postdoctoral fellows who seek a dynamic intellectual community, interdisciplinary dialogue, contact with campus faculty and programs related to their fields and interests, and excellent library resources.

-SSHRC postdoctoral fellows interested in a residency at the IRH should contact the Director for information and then submit the application form below, along with a copy of their SSHRC Fellowship award letter, their CV, and a copy of their project proposal as submitted to SSHRC.
+SSHRC postdoctoral fellows interested in a residency at IRH should contact the director for information before submitting an application below.
+With the director’s approval, they should then submit the form below, along with a copy of their SSHRC fellowship award letter, their CV, and a copy of their project proposal as submitted to SSHRC to both the director and associate director.

 American Council of Learned Societies (ACLS) Fellow Residencies